 Introduction to Raid Storage

-Raid is a virtualization technology to store data as it combines different physical drives of different locations and store data.
-These physical drives are combined to form a single logical unit so that the performance can be improved for the storage.
-Raid levels are named with numerals starting from 0 and it is not continuous.
+Raid is a virtualization technology to store data as it combines different physical drives of different locations and stores data.
+These physical drives are combined to form a single logical unit to improve the performance for the storage.
+Raid levels are named with numerals starting from 0, and it is not continuous.
 The main goal of Raid is to be available always for data storage and also to duplicate data for recovery.
-The raid is protected from errors with the help of parity and this is different for different levels
+The raid is protected from errors with the help of parity, and this is different for different levels

 What is Raid Storage?